VillePuuska/Journeys-pipeline-dlt-DuckDB-Polars/README.md

 ## TODO

+- Add dimensions to corresponding Delta tables.
-- Add cleaning up the final Delta table to the pipeline `clean_delta_table/optimize_and_vacuum.py`
+- Add cleaning up the final Delta table to the pipeline `clean_delta_table/optimize_and_vacuum.py`.
-- Add data quality monitoring
+- Add data quality monitoring.
+- Add another branch to pipeline for utilizing data for bus stops.